 Wipe on the Cleaning Solution

-Always read the label directions on the wood cleaner you have selected.
+Always read the label directions on the wood cleaner, like Scott's Liquid Gold, you have selected.
 Most can be used directly from the bottle but some are concentrated and should be diluted with water.

 Place a small amount in a small bowl or bucket for easier cleaning.
 Dip your cleaning cloth in the cleaning solution and wring the cloth well so it is not dripping.

 Starting at the top of the blinds, with the blinds flat against the window, wipe down each slat.
 As you finish each slat, follow up by wiping with a dry cloth to absorb any excess moisture.
 Proceed down the blinds.
 Rotate the slats to the other side and repeat the process.

 As the cleaning solution becomes soiled, replace it with fresh cleaner to prevent redistributing the soil.

 If you have water stains from rain or excess moisture, the stains will need careful attention and additional treatment.
 Treat these stains before moving on to cleaning your wood blinds.